Selling a House for a Job Relocation: Tips, Tools, and Taxes

 Option #1: Request a cash offer for your home

-For a fast, low-fuss sale, consider selling your house for cash to a house buying company or investor of some kind.
-HomeLight’s Simple Sale platform is a helpful resource for people selling their home for a job relocation.
+For a fast, low-fuss sale, consider selling your house for cash to a house buying company or investor.
+HomeLight’s Simple Sale platform is a helpful resource for people selling their homes for a job relocation.

 Simple Sale provides cash offers for homes in almost any condition nationwide.
-Just answer a few questions about your property, and you’ll receive a competitive cash offer in as little as 48 hours.
-Sellers have the ability to close in as little as 10 days.
-No staging, no repairs, no open houses.
+Just answer a few basic questions about your property, and you’ll receive a competitive cash offer within 24 hours.
+Sellers can close in as little as 10 days and pick a move-out date up to 30 days from closing.
+There’s no need to worry about staging, repairs, or open houses.

-While you’ll likely get a lower offer than if you listed your home, you can also likely sell “as is”, eliminating the cost and time you’d normally have to put into home prep and repairs.
-Working with a cash buyer can also reduce a seller’s closing costs including the elimination of agent commissions.
+While you’ll likely get a lower offer than if you listed your home on the open market, you can sell it as-is, eliminating the cost and time you’d typically have to put into home prep and repairs.
+Working with a cash buyer can also reduce a seller’s closing costs, including eliminating agent commissions.

 Consider this route if: